wells5609/wordpress-objects/README.md

 ### Project Overview

-This project aims to provide a consistent and semantic base structure that all WP objects can build upon.
+This project aims to provide a consistent and semantic base structure for all (core) WP objects.
+It is intended to be a replacement for, not an addition to, the existing object architecture.

 #### Primary Goals: